 Overall we found that 9% of respondents reported that their household had run out of food at some point in the past 12 months.
 Food insecurity impacted the poorest households most (12% were affected, compared to 6% among wealthier households), as well as those living in rural areas (12% compared to 8% in urban areas).
-No significant differences were observed between young women and men, or by sector of economic activity of the respondents.
+No significant differences were observed between young women and men, or by economic sector.